Flamingo Gardens is open Martin Luther King Day, January 17, 2022

 TROPICAL RAINFOREST & WETLANDS AREA

 The Arboretum of Flamingo Gardens features hundreds of native and exotic trees, accented with lush under-story plantings, ponds, stream, and a waterfall.
-Flamingo Gardens holds the distinction of having the largest collection of towering Florida Champion Trees, twenty in total, as certified by the Florida Forestry Service as the largest of their species.
+Flamingo Gardens holds the distinction of having the largest collection of towering Florida Champion Trees, fifteen in total, as certified by the Florida Forestry Service as the largest of their species.
 It contains the largest tree in the Florida Champion Tree register, a non-native Cluster Fig that measures 649 inches (54 feet 1 inch) in circumference, 102 feet in height, with a crown span of 95 feet.

-BUTTERFLY & HUMMINGBIRD GARDENS
+BUTTERFLY & HUMMINGBIRD GARDEN

 A seasonal area, these gardens host a variety of flowering plants and shrubs to attract many different species of butterflies and hummingbirds.
 The Ruby Throat Hummingbird visits Flamingo Gardens in the winter.
 Flamingo Gardens is one of the few places in Florida the South American Malachite butterfly may be found because of the abundance of tropical fruit trees on which it prefers to feed, and the very rare pink-spot sulfur butterfly has been photographed here as well.

 Located behind the gallery, this garde showcases the beauty and scents of fragrant flowering plants from around the globe.
 This garden is currently being rehabilitated.

 Located in the West Arboretum, the Croton Garden houses one of the largest collections of Croton varieties in the United States.